In today’s article, I am going to tell you absolutely everything about something essential in SEO: how to create sitemap in WordPress.

 The rest of the tabs you see in the image are used to configure which pages you want to be on the sitemap.

-Now we are going to touch on a tricky topic that many people wonder about and the answer is, of course, it depends.
+Now we will touch on a tricky topic that many people wonder about, and the answer is, of course, it depends.